-Since it is important to be able to reach this page again, you can find it listed in the My bookings tab on your account page.
-So to reach a particaular booking, click My account followed by My bookings and lastly click the booking times shown in the list.
+Since it is important to be able to reach this page again, you can find it listed in the Bookings tab on your account page.
+So to reach a particaular booking, click Account followed by Bookings and lastly click the booking times shown in the list.

 Cancelling a booking

 If you need to cancel a booking you can do this from the details page.
-Many pages offer the same set of View, Edit and Delete tabs for consistency.
-Bookings can only be made and deleted, so there is no edit option for bookings.
-To cancel a booking, either click the Delete tab or the link Need to cancel this booking?
+To cancel a booking, click the link Need to cancel this booking?

 Changing a booking

-If you need to change a booking, click the link labelled make changes to this booking shown above the booking details page.
-You might use this feature to change the booked aircraft or instructor.
+If you need to change a booking, click the link labelled make changes to this booking shown above the booking details.
+You might use this to change the booked aircraft or instructor.
 Instructors have additional options, such as changing the booked times.
 You can also edit many bookings at once by selecting them in the bookings list screen and choosing Make changes.

 View existing bookings

-Note the breadcrumb navigation above the page title.
+Note: The booking confirmation shows the breadcrumb navigation above the page title.
 These links provide a quick way to go back to related screens.
 As an example, you can also view your list of upcoming bookings by clicking Bookings in the breadcrumb navigation area.

 Booking out a flight